ncats/translator-workflows/OrangeQ2_GO_Functional_Similarity/README.md

 Output: gene set Q2 (functionally similar human genes based on cross-species GO-similarity analysis)

-Note that the subqueries above can be parameterized in any number of ways, and explored different notebooks in this directory (e.g. filter taxon selected for cross-species expansion, facet on a MF or BP or CC subset of GO annotations, threshhold set for filtering on GO-based similarity).
+Note that the subqueries above can be parameterized in any number of ways, with different permutations explored using different notebooks in this directory (e.g. filter taxon selected for cross-species expansion, facet on a MF or BP or CC subset of GO annotations, threshhold set for filtering on GO-based similarity).

 --------